Blog > What is a Ledger Balance?

 To maintain a firm grip on the financial health of your business, it’s imperative to understand the difference between your ledger balance vs available balance.
 While the two balances are similar, they represent different aspects of an account’s financial health.

-This article explains the difference between ledger balance and available balance and answers questions like what’s a ledger balance and what do ledger balances consist of?
+This article explains the difference between ledger balance and available balance and answers some common questions.

 What is a ledger balance?